itsnotajulius/Databases/Recources/ConnectingNodetoMYSQL.md

   database: "join_us",
 });
 ```

-The code above will be explained in the next video.

 Also, if your npm project is named "mysql" then you may encounter an error when trying to install the mysql npm package in the video that follows.
 The solution is simple, you can find it here.